Graduated Driver License (GDL) System Law in Minnesota

 Minnesotans For Safe Driving would like to thank the two authors of this bill, Sen. Steve Murphy (DFL-Red Wing) and Rep. Kim Norton (DFL –Rochester).
 We would also like to thank Rep. Frank Hornstein (DFL-Mpls) and Rep. Melissa Hortman (DFL-Brooklyn Park) for all of their support on making sure that this bill made it through committee and the floor.

-The complete Graduated Driver License Law in Minnesota is as follows:
+The complete Graduated Driver License Law in Minnesota including changes in 2014, is as follows:

 Stage 1- Instruction Permit